openstax/napkin-notes/kevin/ecosystem_processes_and_dataflow.md

 ### Better Scenarios

-TODO: detail varous algorithms for automating mapping
+TODO: detail varous algorithms for automating creation of mapping (yes it can be done)

 ## Tutor Associates an Ecosystem to a Course